Unlearning & relearning how to walk with God in Ministry: Hosting Events God’s Way.

 Guarding Your Own Heart

 Jesus is the one who called us to host the event.
 He’s responsible for the people who come.
 So we want His voice, His wisdom, and His comfort above all others.
 Even when He corrects, He does it with a love that reaches deep into the heart.
 Of course, we still welcome counsel and accountability.
 But our value cannot be tied to how “successful” a programme appears.
-Sometimes an event is powerful — lives changed, souls saved, His presence so tangible — and God still says, “No more here.”
-Other times I'm ready to retire from ministry because of disappointment — and that’s when He whispers, “We’ll go again.
+Sometimes an event is powerful — lives changed, souls saved, His presence so tangible — and God can still say, move unto another location and hold an event there or another church.”
+There are times after an event where I feel like, I never what to another one again due to various factors such as disappointment — and that’s when He whispers, “We’ll go again.
 You did well.”
+He calls the shots and he also approves what we do next.
+Therefore consider this; since you heard from the Lord about doing something and now you have done it; isn’t this the time for you to ask God what he thought before we go others or observing their feedback so deeply?

 Checking Motives